ParichayDidwania/multiplayer-shooter/README.md

 ## Credits

-Shadow Ops is developed and maintained by [Parichay Didwania].
+Shadow Ops is developed and maintained by Parichay Didwania.
 I would like to express our gratitude to the PhaserJS and NodeJS communities for their invaluable contributions to the project.

 ## Contact

-If you have any questions, feedback, or suggestions, please reach out to us at [parichaydidwania@gmail.com].
+If you have any questions, feedback, or suggestions, please reach out to us at parichaydidwania@gmail.com.

 Prepare for covert operations and tactical warfare in Shadow Ops.
 Sharpen your skills, create rooms, and invite your friends to dominate the battlefield!